gilles537/cloud-native-track-kubernetes/lab-06/README.md

 deployment.extensions "container-info" scaled
 ```

-When you do a `kubectl get pods -n lab-06` quicily enough you will see that
+When you do a `kubectl get pods -n lab-06` quickly enough you will see that
 there are 2 additional container-info pods being started (if you are not fast
 enough you will see them in the `Running` state already).

 ```